 Greta Thunberg, 20192

 Homes for wildlife, water releasers and oxygen producers, nature has already designed a perfect climate-change-tackling-machine, but they’re being burned in their thousands.
+Over the past several decades, as the world has increasingly warmed, so has its potential to burn5.

 Rainforest and Climate Action